-Join us for a breezy Sunday evening on the lawns for the World Music Festival.
+A breezy Sunday evening (March 2019) on the lawns for the World Music Festival.

 Featuring live music, cultural foods, a bar, workshops & activities this event is welcoming and inclusive of everyone!